kimjohnson/RedisProvider/README.md

     var cn = new RedisConnection("127.0.0.1:6379,abortConnect=false");
     var container = new RedisContainer(cn, "test");

-    // Keys are managed by the container. var key1 = container.GetKey<RedisItem<string>>("key1");
+    // Keys are managed by the container.
+The key may already exist in the db.
+Or not. var key1 = container.GetKey<RedisItem<string>>("key1");
     await key1.Set("Hello world");
     // key1.KeyName is "test:key1"